 Performance HS-PS3-2 Expectation Develop and use models to illustrate that energy at the macroscopic scale can be accounted for as a combination of energy associated with the motions of particles (objects) and energy associated with the relative positions of particles (objects).
-5 ' Dimensions Developing and PS3.A: Definitions of Energy Energy and Matter Using Models Develop and use a model based on evidence to illustrate the relationships between systems or between components of a system Energy is a quantitative property of a system that depends on the motion and interactions of matter and radiation within that system.
+Dimensions Developing and PS3.A: Definitions of Energy Energy and Matter Using Models Develop and use a model based on evidence to illustrate the relationships between systems or between components of a system Energy is a quantitative property of a system that depends on the motion and interactions of matter and radiation within that system.
 That there is a single quantity called energy is due to the fact that a system's total energy is conserved, even as, within the system, energy is continually transferred from one object to another and between its various possible forms.
 At the macroscopic scale, energy manifests itself in multiple ways, such as in motion, sound, light and thermal energy.
 These relationships are better understood at the microscopic scale, at which all of the different manifestations of energy can be modeled as a combination of energy associated with the motion of particles and energy associated with the configuration (relative position of the particles).
 In some cases the relative position energy can be thought of as stored in fields (which mediate interactions between particles).
 This last concept includes radiation, a phenomenon in which energy stored in fields movers across space. • Energy cannot be created or destroyed; it only moves between one place and another place, between objects and/or fields, or between systems.
-Clarifications and Content Limits The conve The energy The energy Examples of simulations Content Limits Students do no Thermodo Gravitation chenomena at the macroscopic scale could include: ersion of kinetic energy to thermal energy gy stored due to position of an object above the Earth gy stored between two electrically-charged plates. models could include diagrams, drawings, description ons, and computer Science Vocabulary Students are Expected to Know otential energy, kinetic energy, electric field, magnetic fiel uit, current, heat radiation, work d, molecular energy, Science Vocabulary Students are of Thermodynamics, thermodynamics, root mean velocity Il fields, fusion, fission , Boltzmann's
+Clarifications and Content Limits Clarification Statements Examples of phenomena at the macroscopic scale could include: The conversion of kinetic energy to thermal energy The energy stored due to position of an object above the Earth The energy stored between two electrically-charged plates.
+Examples of models could include diagrams, drawings, descriptions, and compusimulations Content Limits Students do not need to know: Thermodynamics in detail Gravitational fields Thermonuclear fusion ons, and computer Science Vocabulary Students are Expected to Know otential energy, kinetic energy, electric field, magnetic fiel uit, current, heat radiation, work d, molecular energy, Science Vocabulary Students are • • of Thermodynamics, thermodynamics, root mean velocity al fields, fusion, fission , Boltzmann's